Mari Evans: Death and legacy

-Evans died in Indianapolis on March 10, 2017, at the age of ninety-seven.
+Evans died in Indianapolis on March 10, 2017, at the age of 97.
 Funeral services were held at Saint Luke's Methodist Church in Indianapolis due to the large crowd that expected to attend.

 Evans was "often considered a key figure of the Black Arts Movement" and among the most influential of the twentieth century's black poets.
-Although she was well known in East Coast "literary circles," Evans and her poetry were not as well known in Indianapolis, where she lived for many years.
+Although she was well known in East Coast "literary circles", Evans and her poetry were not as well known in Indianapolis, where she lived for many years.
 A literary critic noted that Evans used "black idioms to communicate the authentic voice of the black community is a unique characteristic of her poetry."
-I Am a Black Woman (1970), her best-known poetry collection, won the Black Academy of Art and Letters First Poetry Award in 1975, and includes her best-known poem, "I Am a Black Woman."
+I Am a Black Woman (1970), her best-known poetry collection, won the Black Academy of Arts and Letters First Poetry Award in 1975, and includes her best-known poem, "I Am a Black Woman".
 Black Women Writers (1950–1980): A Critical Evaluation, a collection of more than forty essays related to the literary contributions of fifteen women writers, including Evans, is considered "an important addition" to the limited scholarly work on the subject of black women authors.